Eye redness occurs when the vessels in your eye become swollen or irritated.

 - bacterial or viral infections, such as measles

 Eyestrain or coughing can cause a specific condition known as subconjunctival hemorrhage.
 When this occurs, a blood blotch may appear in one eye.
 The condition may look serious.
 However, if it’s not accompanied by pain, it’ll typically clear up in 7 to 10 days.

 More serious causes of eye redness include infections.
 Infections can occur in different structures of the eye and typically produce additional symptoms such as pain, discharge, or changes in your vision.

 Infections that can cause eye redness include:

-- inflammation of the follicles of the eyelashes (blepharitis)
+- inflammation of the follicles of the eyelashes, called blepharitis

-- inflammation of the membrane that coats the eye (conjunctivitis/pinkeye)
+- inflammation of the membrane that coats the eye, called conjunctivitis or pink eye

-- ulcers that cover the eye (corneal ulcers)
+- ulcers that cover the eye, called corneal ulcers

-- your symptoms last longer than two days
+- your symptoms last longer than 1 week

 - you experience changes in your vision